EnochFu/EnochFu/README.md

 --->

-Hi, Welcome to my home, wish I can to be you friend!
+Hi, welcome to my home, I hope I can be your friend!